-Juneteenth is the holiday marking the day when slaves were freed in Texas, marking the emancipation of all slaves in Confederate states.
+Juneteenth is the holiday marking the day in 1865 when slaves in Texas were notified that they were freed, marking the emancipation of all slaves in Confederate states.
 Almost two and a half years after President Abraham Lincoln issued the Emancipation Proclamation and two months after the Confederacy fell, Union Army Gen. Gordon Granger read his General Order No. 3 in Galveston, Texas, freeing slaves there on June 19, 1865.
 In December 1865, the 13th Amendment to the Constitution was ratified, meaning slavery was abolished in all states.

 As Henry Louis Gates Jr. points out, when Granger did issue his order, it did not mean the 250,000 slaves in Texas were suddenly free.
 On plantations, the individual masters decided how they would announce the news and some delayed it until after the harvest.
 The former Confederate Mayor in Galveston even tried to force freed people to work.
 Those that took advantage of their freedom sometimes paid with their lives.

 Throughout the 1920s, Black migration brought Juneteenth to other states.
 By 1979, Texas acknowledged Juneteenth as a state holiday, becoming the first to do so.
 As of now, 47 of 50 states recognize Juneteenth as a holiday.
-(The governors of North Dakota and South Dakota have signed proclamations recognizing Juneteenth 2020 though.
-Hawaii is the other state that has yet to recognize Juneteenth.)
-On the eve of Juneteenth 2020, both New York and Virginia made Juneteenth a paid day of leave for state employees.
 In Washington, D.C., activists have long argued for Congress to make Juneteenth a national holiday.
-The renewed push to recognize Juneteenth as a national holiday began amid the Black Lives Matter protests sparked by George Floyd's death in Minneapolis police custody on May 25.
+The renewed push to recognize Juneteenth as a national holiday began amid the Black Lives Matter protests sparked by George Floyd's death in Minneapolis police custody on May 25, 2020.